Predicting regional and pan-Arctic sea ice anomalies with kernel analog forecasting: Results

 These reemergence lines align more closely with the damped persistence forecasts areas of success than with KAF, and in particular the March limb does not correspond to predictive skill beyond 6 months in the KAF forecasts.
 However, a wider band of skill in the KAF forecasts envelopes the 'melt-to-growth' limb than in the damped persistence forecast.
 Note that due to the reconstruction error at lead time 0 in KAF forecasts, we would not necessarily expect exact alignment with the reemergence limbs.

-Beyond initial reconstruction, KAF generally outperforms damped persistence and is above the 0.5 threshold for almost all of the first 6 months predicted range, including out to 12 months when predicting winter months (January--March target months).
+Beyond initial reconstruction, KAF generally outperforms damped persistence and is above the 0.5 threshold for almost all of the first 6 months predicted range, including out to 12 months along the 'melt-to-growth' (solid line) reemergence limb.
 Damped persistence generally loses skill after 1--2 months, with a couple of exceptions which remain skillful along reemergence limbs.
 The largest differences between the two forecasting methods appears between the reemergence limbs, where KAF has notably higher pattern correlation values.
-Damped persistence appears to be impacted by the summer predictability barrier, as late summer and early fall (August--October) have skillful predictions from only very short lead times.
+Damped persistence appears to be strongly impacted by the summer predictability barrier, as predictions from summer have skill for only very short lead times.